-It was judged once by the Gujarat HC that an unreportable judgment is not ‘unreportable’ on a website.
+It was decided once by Gujarat HC, an unreportable Judgment is not ‘unreportable’ on a website.
 Nonetheless, there has been no report on Sajid v.
 State of Uttarakhand & Another, [Criminal Appeal No. 983 of 2018].

-The Appellant was convicted under Sections 363 and 366 of the Indian Penal Code and was sentenced to undergo imprisonment for 7 years [CRLA/314/2004, High Court of Uttarakhand at Nainital].
+Appellant was convicted under Sections 363 and 366, IPC and was sentenced to undergo imprisonment for 7 years [CRLA/314/2004, High Court of Uttarakhand at Nainital].

-Former Justice Markandey Katju had once justified reducing the sentence of imprisonment of 3 who gang-raped, on grounds that : i) a compromise had been reached; ii) the Victim was married and needed money for her children; iii) imprisoning the Accused further would serve no purpose; iv) the judgment [Baldev Singh v.
-State of Punjab, (2011) 13 SCC 705] was of a Lady Judge (Justice Gyan Sudha Mishra) too.
+Former Justice Markandey Katju had once justified reducing sentence of imprisonment of 3 who gang-raped, on grounds : i) a compromise had been reached; ii) Victim was married and needed money for her Children; iii) imprisoning Accused further would serve no purpose; iv) Judgment [Baldev Singh v.
+State of Punjab, (2011) 13 SCC 705] was of a Lady Judge, Justice Gyan Sudha Mishra, too.

 In Shimbhu v.
-State of Haryana, (2014) 13 SCC 318 Three Judges [The CJI then, Former Justice Ranjana Prakash Desai, The CJI next in Oct, 2018] were clear: “In the light of series of decisions, taking contrary view, we hold that the said decision in Baldev Singh cannot be cited as a precedent and it should be confined to that case.”
-In Simbhu light, it appears just and noble that a married, settled life for a Victim cannot be construed as a special factor for reducing a sentence; a Court cannot always be assured that the Victim has genuinely compromised; a compromise entered into cannot be a leading factor based on which lesser punishment can be awarded.
+State of Haryana, (2014) 13 SCC 318 Three Judges [CJI, Former Justice Ranjana Prakash Desai, CJI next in Oct, 2018] were clear: “In the light of series of decisions, taking contrary view, we hold, the said decision in Baldev Singh cannot be cited as a precedent and it should be confined to that case.”
+In Shimbhu light, it appears just and noble, a married, settled life for a Victim cannot be construed as a special factor for reducing a sentence; a Court cannot always be assured, the Victim has genuinely compromised; a compromise entered into cannot be a leading factor based on which lesser punishment can be awarded.

-It is remarkable that Sajid v.
+It is remarkable, Sajid v.
 State of Uttarakhand & Another, [Criminal Appeal No. 983 of 2018] is ‘unreported’ and Hon’ble Justice Kurian Joseph & Hon’ble Justice Sanjay Kishan Kaul have chosen silence.